ninjonas/cbt-triangle/README.md

 - Review entries in a structured format.
 - Use the cognitive triangle to positively reappraise their thoughts, feelings, and behaviors.

+### Demo

+You can see a live demo of the application in action at the following link: [CBT Triangle Demo](https://ninjonas.github.io/cbt-triangle/).
+This demo showcases the core feature of the application, recording entries and using the cognitive triangle to positively reappraise thoughts, feelings, and behaviors.
+Explore the demo to understand how this tool can help you track and manage your cognitive patterns effectively.

 ### Screenshots

 <img src="doc/step1.png" width="300"/>